John Kilian: Background

 John Kilian was born in Doehlen, in the Kingdom of Saxony.
 After school in Rachlau and Bautzen, he studied theology at the University of Leipzig.
-He was a pastor in Hochkirch (his home parish) from 1834–1837.
+He was a pastor in Hochkirch (his home parish) from 1834 to 1837.
 Because of the death of his uncle he became a pastor in Kotitz.
 In 1848, he became a pastor in Weigersdorf, Prussia.
-He rejected the "growing rationalism" that was growing among the clergy, calling for a return to Scripture as authoritative, translating a number of German items into Sorbian.
+He rejected "growing rationalism" among the clergy, calling for a return to Scripture as authoritative, translating a number of German items into Sorbian.

 Texas Colony

 It was during the year 1854 that about 558 Wendish Lutherans from Kilian's congregations in Prussia and also from Saxony called him to lead them to Texas.
 Many people in Kilian's congregation were dissatisfied with the philosophy of rationalism spreading through Europe.
 Some viewed rationalism as an attempt to replace religion with science.
 With growing religious discontent, economic hardship and Kilian's desire to be a missionary in a foreign country, Kilian brought his followers to Galveston and eventually settled about 55 miles east of Austin in Lee County.